 Looking up web domains or IP addresses

-It’s easier than you might think to figure out who owns a domain because the bulk domain registration data is publicly available — you guessed it — online.
-Whether you’re trying to purchase a domain name from someone else or simply trying to satisfy your own curiosity, there is a website to make your job easier.
+Domain registration is available as a public record, so you can search various directories online to get the information you need.
+Whether you’re trying to purchase a domain name from someone else or simply trying to satisfy your curiosity, there is a tool that makes your job easier.

-Domaintools Whois (as well as every major registrar) allows you to type in a domain name or IP address in the search bar and find out who owns that domain.
-What’s nice about this service is that in the search results for any particular domain, Domaintools will also help you figure out what other domains a particular person or organization might be associated with.
-Keep in mind that some domain information is private — after all, some hosting companies offer this service to their customers — so you may not be able to see all domain facets, and might be presented with contact info for a third-party intermediary.
+Domaintools Whois and other major registrars allow you to type in a domain name or IP address in the search bar and find out who owns that domain.
+What’s nice about this service is that the search results for any particular domain include clues as to what other domains a person or organization might be associated with.
+When people buy domains, they have the option to hide their private data, so you might find information about the host they purchased the name through instead.